ciglenecki/lumen-audio/README.md

 - [ ] add method to save augmented examples to a new dataset.
 We need this for pretraining
 - [ ] implement chunking of the audio in inference and perform multiple forward pass
 - [ ] add tripplet loss or (classification + perceptual distance)
+- [ ] design an augmentation that we can use for progressive training

 Low priority tasks:
 - [ ] convert all augmentations so they happen on the GPU